How to make a Patchwork Ring Band

 Step 6.
 Shape the ring

-The next step is to shape your ring.
+The next step is to shape your Patchwork Ring Band.
 There are many ways to do this.
 You can use a ring bender or ring bending pliers, I use a ring mandrel and a rawhide mallet.
 I hammer on the band until the ends line up perfectly with each other.
 Once they do, I am ready to solder.

 Step 7.
 Solder the ends together